entbappy/ImageSeeker-Package/README.md

 ## About ImageSeeker

 ImageSeeker is a deep learning image classification library written in Python, running on top of the machine learning platform TensorFlow.Keras.
 It was developed with a focus on enabling fast experimentation of images classification.
-You can classify any image with any classification model in Keras appliaction by just writing 4 lines of code.
+You can classify any image with any classification model in Keras appliaction without writing any lines of code.

 ImageSeeker is: